 We are examining a number of new microrheology methods to examine the viscoelasticity inside live cells and relate these properties to the structure and dynamics of the constituent cellular biomolecules.

-Explore the wider research themes, centres, institutes and facilities in the School of Physics and Astronomy.
+Explore the wider research themes, centres and facilities in the Department of Physics and Astronomy.

 Find a PhD or research degree that suits your area of interest by browsing our postgraduate options.